voxpupuli/puppet-nftables/README.md

 This module manages an opinionated nftables configuration.

-By default it sets up a firewall that drops every incoming and outgoing connection.
+By default it sets up a firewall that drops every connection, except outbound ICMP, DNS, NTP, HTTP, and HTTPS, and inbound ICMP and SSH

-It only allows outgoing dns, ntp and web and ingoing ssh traffic, although this can be overridden using parameters.

-The config file has a inet filter and a ip nat table setup.

-Additionally, the module comes with a basic infrastructure to hook into different places.
+traffic:

+    include nftables

+This can be overridden using parameters, for example, this allows all outbound traffic:

+    class { 'nftables':
+        out_all => true,
+    }

+There are also pre-built rules for specific services, for example this will allow a web server to serve traffic over HTTPS:

+    include nftables
+    include nftables::rules::https

+Note that the module conflicts with the `firewalld` system and will stop it in Puppet runs.

 ## Configuration